pcarbo/varbvs/README.md

 simplest way to do this is to download the repository as a ZIP archive.
-Once you have extracted the files from the compressed archive, you will see that the main directory has two subdirectories, one containing the MATLAB code, and the other containing the R files.
+Once you have extracted the files from the compressed archive, you will see that the main directory has two subdirectories, one containing the MATLAB code, and the other containing R files.

 The subdirectory **R/varbvs** has all the necessary files to build and install a package for R. To install this package, follow the [standard instructions](http://cran.r-project.org/doc/manuals/R-admin.html) for installing an R package from source.
-On a Unix platform, for example, the installation steps look like this:
+On a Unix or Unix-like platform (such as Mac OS X), the installation steps look something like this:

     R CMD build homedir/varbvs/R/varbvs
     R CMD INSTALL homedir/varbvs/R/varbvs